andersblehr/Scrapbook/README.md

 # Scrapbook

-Over the several decades that I have been writing code, some pieces have stuck with me more than others, and I have copied them onto floppies, FTP'ed them down, pulled them over from computer to computer, and kept them more or less at hand to reminisce over whenever nostalgia should hit.
+Over the decades that I have been writing code, some pieces have stuck with me more than others, and I have copied them onto floppies, FTP'ed them down, pulled them over from computer to computer, and kept them more or less at hand to reminisce over whenever nostalgia should hit.
 In reverse chronological order they are:

 ## [JSONCache](https://github.com/andersblehr/JSONCache) (2017)

-My first and so far only open source project (not counting [Origon](https://github.com/andersblehr/Origon), which may or may not become one).
+My first and so far only open source project (not counting [Origon](https://github.com/andersblehr/Origon) and [SheetMusicPlayer](https://github.com/andersblehr/SheetMusicPlayer), which for the time being are here only for historic and reference reasons).
 I was on a project working on an iOS app that required local caching of backend data, and after having hit a brick wall with [3lvis](https://github.com/3lvis)'s eminent [Sync](https://github.com/3lvis/Sync) library (due to [this bug](https://github.com/3lvis/Sync/issues/373)), I decided to roll my own.
-I had already implemented a data caching and replication framework for [Origon](https://github.com/andersblehr/Origon) (see below), so I knew it wouldn't be too hard.
+I had already implemented a data caching and replication framework for [Origon](https://github.com/andersblehr/Origon), so I knew it wouldn't be too hard.
 I plugged it into the app (which is under NDA, so I can't give details), and it has been working flawlessly ever since.

 **Language:** Swift<br/>
 **Platforms:** macOS, iOS, watchOS, tvOS